ZIO

 So they don't affect the return type of our workflows, but they add some new aspects or change their behavior.

 To increase the modularity of our applications, we can separate cross-cutting concerns from the main logic of our programs.
-ZIO supports this programming paradigm, which is called aspect-oriented programming.
+ZIO supports this programming paradigm, which is called _ aspect-oriented programming_.

 The ZIO